 |Soft and comfortable to wear||Can only hang dry|

 Advantages of Smartwool socks

-If you want socks that provide extra warmth, Smartwool socks are perfect.
-They utilize Merino wool, meaning they are soft and comfortable to wear and they don’t get covered in sweat.
-Merino wool also helps keep heat retention and traps any odor, which is ideal when you’re going camping or hiking.
+If you want socks that provide some warmth, then Smartwool is a great option.
+They utilize Merino wool, meaning they’re soft and comfortable to wear and they don’t get covered in sweat.
+Merino wool also aids heat retention and traps any odor, which is ideal when you’re going camping or hiking.

-Another great thing about Smartwool socks is that their website has a sock finder which helps you find the perfect pair.
-So if you’re looking for socks for hiking, biking, running, or another outdoor activity, they will help you find a pair of socks based on your preferences such as thickness, warmth, value, and comfort.
-You can wear Smartwool socks around the house during the winter months and your feet will be guaranteed to stay warm.
+The Smartwool website has a sock finder that helps you find the perfect pair, a pretty neat feature if you’re unsure of which option to go for.
+So if you’re looking for socks for hiking, biking, running, or another outdoor activity, they’ll help you find a pair based on preferences such as warmth, value, and comfort.
+Although they’re made for outdoor use, you can always wear your Smartwool around the house too – meaning guaranteed warm feet during those cold winter months!

 Disadvantages of Smartwool socks